 People have grown and used cannabis all over the world without the fear of legal repercussions for multiple generations.
-However, in recent years the plant has been put through a flip-flop of pontificating regulations and laws that will be remembered as a disaster by future generations.
+However, in recent years the plant has been put through a flip-flop of pontificating regulations and laws.
 The biggest question of the year is, “is CBD legal?”

 Cannabidiol (CBD), one of the major cannabinoids identified in cannabis, is usually extracted from the stems or stalks of the hemp species of the plant.
-Multiple scientific studies have helped prove the desirable effects high-quality CBD can have on the human body and not a single part of the plant ever needs to go to waste in the process of making it.
+Multiple scientific studies have helped prove the desirable effects high-quality CBD can have on the human body.
+Not a single part of the plant ever needs to go to waste in the process of making it.

 In most cases, CBD products are crafted from hemp that is grown following stringent monitoring from the federal government.
-Furthermore, each state often also has its own quirky laws that need to be taken into thorough consideration before hemp can even be grown.
+Furthermore, each state often also has its own quirky laws before hemp can even be grown.

-Rigorous laboratory testing throughout production is also mandatory to help gauge the exact potency of CBD and confirm there are no harmful chemicals or unwanted cannabinoids present.
-Independent lab results provide crucial information and should always be included in the product description, readily available on the company website, or printed on the labeling.
+Rigorous laboratory testing throughout production is also mandatory to help gauge the exact potency of CBD.
+This confirms there are no harmful chemicals or unwanted cannabinoids present.
+Independent lab results provide crucial information.
+Always ensure these are included in the product description, readily available on the company website, or printed on the labeling.

 The Current Legal Status of CBD

 Currently, growing industrial hemp with the sole purpose of extracting high-quality CBD is backed by the federal government.
 In December of last year, the 2018 farm bill was enacted.
 Among many of its other provisions, it removed hemp (not cannabis) from the list of prohibited substances.
-Hemp is now a legal agricultural commodity, and so are the products made from it.
+Hemp is now a legal agricultural commodity as are the products made from it.
 Individual states, on the other hand, maintain the option to restrict the sale and possession of CBD.

 Recently, however, the Food and Drug Administration (FDA) has toughened their stance on this process, sending out random warning letters to several CBD companies to cease making claims about the curative properties of CBD.
-There is a lot of speculation about how CBD will be marketed in the future, and these warnings have been confusing for growers, retailers, and consumers alike.
+There is a lot of speculation about how CBD will be marketed in the future.
+These warnings have been confusing for growers, retailers, and consumers alike.